RandomHashTags/destiny/Sources/Documentation.docc/Performance.md

 Unlocks blazingly fast routing.

 ### Performance Profiling
-Destiny was heavily designed by utilizing `perf` and `nm` to determine best data structures and techniques for optimal performance and binary size without sacrificing functionality.
+Destiny was heavily designed by utilizing `perf`, `nm` and `k6` to determine best data structures and techniques for optimal performance and binary size without sacrificing functionality.

 ### Small Binary
 A small binary is an overall indication of how well a project is developed.
 Destiny is built in such a way to eliminate bloat and allow complete control over its underlying features which make maintaining, debugging, and deploying hassle-free.